ployground/bsdploy/docs/setup/bootstrapping.rst

 Bootstrapping in the context of BSDploy means installing FreeBSD onto a :doc:`previously provisioned host<overview>` and the smallest amount of configuration to make it ready for its final configuration.

-The Bootstrapping process assumes that the target host has been booted into a installer and can be reached via SSH under the configured address and that you have configured the appropriate bootstrapping type (currently either ``mfsbsd`` or ``daemonology``).
+The Bootstrapping process assumes that the target host has been booted into an installer and can be reached via SSH under the configured address and that you have configured the appropriate bootstrapping type (currently either ``mfsbsd`` or ``daemonology``).

 Bootstrap configuration